What is classic motorcycle insurance?

 - Third-party, fire and theft: Third-party, fire and theft policies include everything in third-party insurance, but you’ll also be covered for claims if your classic bike is stolen or damaged by fire

-- Fully comprehensive: The highest level of cover available, fully comprehensive cover includes all of the above, as well as any other damage done to you or your classic motorcycle
+- Fully comprehensive: The highest level of insurance available, fully comprehensive policies cover all of the above, as well as any other damage done to you or your classic motorcycle

-What extras can you get with classic motorcycle insurance?
+What policy features can you get with classic motorcycle insurance?

 - Accessories cover: This will cover you if your accessories, such as helmets or leathers, are damaged, lost, or stolen